rum-n/aboutme/README.md

 This helped me find a fulltime job as a Frontend Developer and that's the start of my coding journey.

-Some of my active side projects include [Finders/Keepers](http://finderskeepers.pro) and [Podcast Chatterbox](https://pdocastchatterbox.com).
 You can check out more on my [personal website](https://rmanev.com).

 **Technologies I currently like to use:** <br/><br/>
 <img src="https://simpleicons.org/icons/html5.svg" width="24" height="24"/>